Tekhelet: History

 Murex shells from the Iron Age II period (10th-7th centuries BCE) with ancient remains of purple on the shards seen on the right.

-The manufacture of tekhelet is believed to date back to 1750 BCE at least.
-In the Amarna letters (14th century BCE) tekhelet garments are listed as a precious good used for a royal dowry.
+The manufacture of tekhelet is believed to date back to at least 1750 BCE.
+In the Amarna letters, dated to the 14th century BCE in the New Kingdom of Egypt, tekhelet garments are listed as a precious item in a royal dowry.

-Data about the dye seems to have been lost sometime after the period of Rav Ahai (5th–6th century).
-The Tanhuma (8th century) is the first written source to lament this loss.
+Data about the dye seems to have been lost sometime after the period of the savora scholar Ahai (5th–6th century).
+The 8th century Tanhuma is the first written source to lament this loss.

 In his doctoral thesis (London, 1913) on the subject, Yitzhak HaLevi Herzog proposes H. trunculus (then known as Murex trunculus) as the most likely candidate for the source of the dye.
 Though H. trunculus fulfilled many of the Talmudic criteria, Herzog's inability to consistently obtain blue dye from the snail precluded him from declaring it to be the dye source.

-In the 1980s, Otto Elsner, a chemist from the Shenkar College of Fibers in Israel, discovered that if a solution of the dye was exposed to ultraviolet rays such as from sunlight, blue instead of purple was consistently produced.
-Elsner's discovery of that exposure to sunlight turns the red 6,6'-dibromoindigo extracted from the hypobranchial gland of H. trunculus snails into a mixture of blue indigo dye and blue-purple 6-bromoindigo was widely viewed as resolving Herzog's issue.
+In the 1980s, Otto Elsner, a chemist from the Shenkar College of Fibers, Israel, discovered that if a solution of the dye was exposed to ultraviolet light such as from sunlight, blue instead of purple was consistently produced.
+Elsner's discovery of that exposure to sunlight turns the red 6,6'-Dibromoindigo extracted from the hypobranchial gland of H. trunculus snails into a mixture of blue indigo dye and blue-purple 6-bromoindigo was widely viewed as resolving Herzog's issue.

 In 1988, Rabbi Eliyahu Tavger dyed tekhelet from H. trunculus for the commandment of tzitzit for the first time in recent history.
 Based on this work, four years later, the Ptil Tekhelet Organization was founded to educate about the dye production process and to make the dye available for all who desire to use it.